ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 ## Spatial Bookmarks
-Another tip, especially if you're using a single layer to make a map of different locations, is to make spatial bookmarks.
+Another tip, especially if you're using a single layer to make a map of different locations, is to make **spatial bookmarks**.
 A spatial bookmark is exactly what it sounds like: a way to bookmark a canvas extent to return to layer.
 You can add a spatial bookmark from the bookmark icon in the **Toolbar**, from the **View menu**, or from the Spatial Bookmark tab in your **Browser Panel**. by going to here or there.
 You can then set it to your map canvas, or a layer, etc. You can then save the bookmark with a name to your project (this project alone) or to your user settings (every QGIS project you ever make and open).

 ![spatial bookmark](./images/spatial-bookmark_20250915.png)